BenjaminMary/gofi/README.md

 ## Changelog
+- 2024-02-15 : backup part, put the DELETE on the last save by default.
+Recurrent records, after an edit/delete, go back to the create mode.
 - 2024-02-14 : add a new feature for recurrent records.
 - 2024-02-12 : add a transfer between bank accounts page.
 - 2024-02-11 : save an `exported` state for each row and export only the new ones.
 Add a system to reset this state.